-Plan to leave camp Saturday morning by 9:00 a.m.
+All units must leave camp by Saturday morning at 9:00 a.m.
 Units will complete the following tasks in the check-out process:

-- Move personal and Troop equipment to trailer/vehicle - · Campsite inspection with your camp ambassador on Friday - Collect medical forms and medications from the Health Officer.
-Turn in individual and campsite medication records. - · Return all borrowed equipment to Quartermaster - Turn in camp evaluations - Check lost and found items - Pick up check-out packet - Check-out through the Administration Building
+- Move personal and Troop equipment to trailer/vehicle - Campsite inspection with your camp ambassador on Friday before 5:30pm. - Collect medical forms and medications from the Health Officer.
+Turn in individual and campsite medication records. - Return all borrowed equipment to Quartermaster - Turn in camp evaluations - Check lost and found items - Pick up check-out packet - Check-out through the Administration Building